aperezgarcia93/TeltonikaPHPDecoder/README.md

 # How to use

+- You need to configure your teltonika device to point to your host/ip with TCP protocol in the GPS settings section.

+- Open TCP port you will use in your network.

 - Fill your config.php with your information (database credentials, host, ip...)

+Create new php file (eg: run.php) and paste this code:
 ```php
 /*Initialize the server and it will start getting data from device,
 parsing it and storing it into the database